-Despite their complaining attitude and various instance of unbelief and rebellion, Israel were graciously provided for and divinely protected by the Lord, during their 40-year, wilderness wanderings.
+Despite their complaining attitude and various instances of unbelief and rebellion, Israel were graciously provided for and divinely protected by the Lord during their 40-year wilderness wanderings.
 The surrounding nations knew what the Lord had done to the Egyptian army at the Red Sea.
-They had heard how the first-born in Egypt had been struck down by the angel of death before their exodus, and how the Lord had provided for all their needs during their passage through the wilderness.
+They had heard how the first-born in Egypt had been struck down by the angel of death before their exodus and how the Lord had provided for all their needs during their passage through the wilderness.

-Although Moab had originally traded with Israel, they no doubt felt very vulnerable, and instead of giving honour to the Lord, Balak, the king of Moab, decided to use sorcery to weaken and defeat Israel's powerful God.
-He assumed that the great hoard of people on his border would consume all their provisions, and so he sent his officers to purchase the services of a sorcerer - and charged him with placing an evil curse on the people of God.
+Although Moab had originally traded with Israel they no doubt felt very vulnerable, and instead of giving honour to the Lord, Balak, king of Moab, decided to use sorcery to weaken and defeat Israel's powerful God.
+He assumed that the great hoard of people on his border would consume all their provisions and so he sent his officers to purchase the services of a sorcerer - and charged him with placing an evil curse on the people of God.

-His officers were sent to employ the service of a wicked diviner, named Baalam.
-The 'profiteering' Balaam was more than prepared to carry out this evil plan, but God visited him in the night and forbad him to go to Moab and fulfil Balak's nefarious plan.
-Initially Balak refused, realising the immense strength and supernatural power of God was too great a challenge for his inferior strength.
+His officers were sent to employ the service of a wicked diviner named Baalam.
+The 'profiteering' Balaam was more than prepared to carry out this evil plan, but God visited him in the night and forbade him to go to Moab and fulfil Balak's nefarious plan.
+Initially Balaam refused, realising the immense strength and supernatural power of God was too great a challenge for his inferior strength.

-However, Balak send for Balaam a second time, and pleaded with him to travel to Moab and curse God's people.
+However, Balak sent for Balaam a second time and pleaded with him to travel to Moab and curse God's people.
 The Lord knew this charlatan had no fear of God.
-He knew the evil intent of his heart and this time God permitted the magician to travel to Moab, but commanded the man to only speak the words that God put in his mouth, and do only what the Lord instructed him to do.
+He knew the evil intent of his heart and this time God permitted the magician to travel to Moab, but commanded the man to only speak the words that God put in his mouth and do only what the Lord instructed him to do.

 Balaam's sinful lust for wealth and material gain utterly blinded him to the things of the Lord.
-The love of money is a root of many kinds of evil and can lead to spiritual poverty and lure one into ungodly actions and a destroyed life.
+The love of money is a root of many kinds of evil.
+It can lead to spiritual poverty and lure one into ungodly actions and a destroyed life.
 Balaam is a perfect example of a man whose love of money brought him to destruction.